Missouri Floodplain Management/Floodplain Insurance Programs

 The National Flood Insurance Program was created by Congress in 1968 to provide a means for property owners to protect themselves financially from flood events.
 The program is administered by the Federal Emergency Management Agency.

-The NFIP offers flood insurance to homeowners, renters and business owners if their community participates in the NFIP.
-Participating communities agree to adopt and enforce floodplain management ordinances that meet or exceed FEMA requirements.
+Communities that participate in the NFIP agree to adopt and enforce floodplain management ordinances that meet or exceed FEMA requirements.

 How NFIP Insurance Policies Helped Missouri Homeowners in Historic 2017 Flooding